 GLI Dissertation Enhancement Grants

-The GLI provides awards of up to $2000 for research expenses related to student’s dissertation (previous awardees).
-These grants are designed for PhD Students with outstanding potential to accelerate progress on their research, adding depth or breadth to their work.
-They are granted on a competitive basis.
-Spring 2020 DEG RFA (spring 2020 application is closed) and Budget Justification.
+The GLI provides awards of up to $2,000 for research expenses related to a student’s dissertation (previous awardees).
+These funds are granted on a competitive basis and are designed to support PhD Students with outstanding potential to accelerate progress on their research, adding depth or breadth to their work.
+Spring 2024 Dissertation Enhancement Grant RFA.